- Document Link: JBD – Absences and Excuses

 Truancy is the act of willful and/or continued unexcused absences, tardies and/or early checkouts from school.
 Absences, tardies and early checkouts of this nature are unlawful within the State’s compulsory attendance law and can result in penalties under that law.
 Students and parents/guardians are notified of the State’s compulsory attendance law on an annual basis through the School District’s Student/Parent Handbook.

-Chronically truant students will be referred each school year to the school social worker.
+Chronically absent students will be referred each school year to the school social worker and attendance review team.
 School administrators will not assume that cases will be held over by the social worker for monitoring from one school year to the next.
 Some cases that have been referred to the Cherokee County Truancy Panel or to Cherokee County Juvenile Court may be held over; but an updated referral by the school may be requested.

-The School District will send electronic notifications to parents/guardians after the 5th unexcused absence as well as the 10th and 12th days of excused or unexcused absences.
+1. The School District will send electronic notifications to parents/guardians after the 5th absence as well as the 10th days of excused or unexcused absences.

-- The school will notify the parent/guardian on the fifth unexcused absence that continued absences will result in a referral to the school social worker.
+2. The school will notify the parent/guardian on the fifth unexcused absence and a referral to the school social worker and attendance review team will be submitted.

-- After the seventh unexcused absence, a school-based attendance intervention meeting may be conducted.
+3. After the fifth unexcused absence, or total of 10 accumulated absences, a school-based attendance intervention meeting may will be conducted.

 J. Additional High School Absence Procedures